 Championship Committee.
 The Championship Committee shall consist of three head coaches based upon an alphabetical rotation with one coach rotating off each year.
-The Championship Committee members for the 2020-21 championship will be Ole Miss (Chair), Mississippi State, and South Carolina.
-Subsequent years will be as follows: Mississippi State (Chair), South Carolina, and Tennessee (2021-22) and South Carolina (Chair), Tennessee, and Texas A&M. [Revised: 1/29/20]
+The Championship Committee members for the 2022 championship will be Mississippi State (Chair), South Carolina, and Tennessee.
+[Revised: 1/29/20]

 Dates and Sites.
 The tournament will be held one week prior to the NCAA Championships on Wednesday through Sunday.
-The 2021 tournament will be hosted by the University of Georgia.
+The 2022 tournament will be hosted by the University of Georgia on April 20-24.
 [Revised: 12/15/15, 12/12/17].
 See Supplement C in General Administration for Future Championship Dates and Sites.

 Equipment.
 The Conference office shall provide tennis balls.
 The balls will be the same as those used for the NCAA Men's Tennis Championship.
-NCAA Championship ball change rules apply during the SEC Championship.
+NCAA Championship ball change rules apply during the Championship.